The Philosophers' Football Match

 The footage opens with the banner headline "International Philosophy", and Palin providing the narrative.
 Confucius is the referee and keeps times with an hourglass.
 St. Thomas Aquinas and St. Augustine (sporting haloes) serve as linesmen.
 The German manager is Martin Luther.
-The match is designed as a World Cup for the most well-known western philosophers made global with Confucius arbitrating the match.
+The match is presented as a World Cup-style contest between famous Western philosophers.
 As play begins, the philosophers break from their proper football positions only to walk around on the pitch as if deeply pondering, and in some cases declaiming their theories.
-Franz Beckenbauer, the sole genuine footballer on the pitch and a "surprise inclusion" in the German team, is left more than a little confused.
+Franz Beckenbauer, the sole professional footballer among the participants and a "surprise inclusion" in the German team, appears perplexed by the conduct of the match.

 Despite being set in the Olympiastadion, the sketch was instead filmed in Munich's Grünwalder Stadion.
 It originally featured in the second Monty Python's Fliegender Zirkus episode broadcast on 18 December 1972 and was regularly screened at the group's live shows, including Monty Python Live at the Hollywood Bowl (1982) and Monty Python Live (Mostly) (2014).

-The Greek players, mostly with long grey beards and hair, play in togas, while the Germans sport a variety of period dress including Victorian frock coats and breeches.
+The Greek players, mostly with long grey beards and hair, play in flowing robes, while the Germans sport a variety of period dress including Victorian frock coats and breeches.
 "Nobby" Hegel carries a grey top hat, while Beckenbauer wears the red and white of the 1972 Bayern Munich football strip.